thegrumpys/odop/docs/Help/wideScreen.md

-Starting from the sign-in page, it is possible to expand the list of links and select "Learn About ODOP" to get started with the on-line help in the smaller window.
+Starting from the sign-in page, it is possible to expand the list of links and select "Learn About ODOP" to get started with the on-line Help in the smaller window.

 ![Sign-in screen](./png/SignInWidgetExpanded.png "Sign-in screen")